 Patch tests may be needed for certain treatments that carry the risk of your client suffering from an allergic reaction.
 We know this only adds to salon admin, so on Treatwell Pro, you can set treatments that require a patch test.
-When these treatments are booked, Treatwell Pro will automatically add a 15-minute slot for a patch test within 72 hours before the appointment.
+When these treatments are booked, Treatwell Pro will add a 15-minute slot for a patch test within 72 hours before the appointment.

 Making patch tests mandatory